at Big Lake State Park

 25542 Highway 159, Forest City, MO 64451 | 660-442-3187

 Located near Big Lake State Park, Loess Bluffs National Wildlife Refuge was established as a refuge for feeding and a breeding ground for migratory birds and other wildlife.
 The refuge includes 7,415 acres of wetlands, grasslands and forests along the eastern edge of the Missouri River flood plain.
-It offers excellent wildlife viewing from its 12.5-mile auto tour road, nature trails and viewing platforms.
+It offers excellent wildlife viewing from its 10-mile auto tour road, as well as nature trails and viewing platforms.